 Whole school approaches The universal offer to all children and YP.
 Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all our pupils are actively sought and highly valued.
 Pupil voice is heard in all aspects of school including through the Pupil Leadership Team.
 Pupil voice is also heard in assemblies, PSHE and SRE sessions, class lessons, questionnaires, target setting and pupil conferencing.
-Pupil voice is represented across all year groups and influences our decision-making regarding learning, indoor & outdoor environments, outdoor learning opportunities, events and activities.
+Pupil voice is represented across all year groups and influences our decision-making regarding learning, indoor &amp; outdoor environments, outdoor learning opportunities, events and activities.
 Teachers use the 'I wish my teacher knew' approach in class.
 Thoughts and Feelings boxes in classrooms are always accessible and these are checked and responded to daily.
-Pupils with SEND are included in focus / consultation groups e.g. pupil leadership roles /pupil surveys Additional provision is developed in light of student voice.
+Pupils with SEND are included in focus / consultation groups e.g. pupil leadership roles /pupil surveys.
+Additional provision is developed in light of student voice.
 Children are involved with setting their own targets.
 Pupils have access to 'trusted adults' including the school's SENDCo, Trauma Informed Schools (TIS) Practitioners, Elsa Practitioners, the SENDCo and members of the Well-Being Team.
 Small focused TIS groups are used to encourage discussion, build confidence and guide how to voice opinions and views in a positive manner.
-Where appropriate, additional provision will be arranged in response to: Termly data tracking (our school's academic year has 6 terms, 1 for each half term) Pupil Premium Individual support will be dependent on need.
+Where appropriate, additional provision will be arranged in response to: Termly data tracking (our school's academic year has 6 terms, 1 for Individual support will be dependent on need.
 We will make our best endeavours to consider the views of individual children and parents.
 Individual support is responsive to the views of the child where appropriate.
-Pupil views are an integral part of CAF & Early Support meetings, Annual Review meetings and SEND Review Meetings (where age and need appropriate).
+Pupil views are an integral part of CAF &amp; Early Support meetings, Annual Review meetings and SEND Review Meetings (where age and need appropriate).
 Wherever possible, documentation is produced in a format that is accessible to the pupil.
 SEND Action Plans are written for all children on the Record of Need, as part of the Graduated Response.
-These are working documents and are reviewed & updated on an ongoing basis.
-Pupil voice is fundamental to this process.
-Our pupil's views are supported through individual needs centred planning, target and outcome setting.
-SEND Action Plans are reviewed and
+These are working documents and are reviewed &amp; updated on an ongoing basis.
+Pupil voice is fundamental to this